juunas11/AzureLocationTrackingDemo/README.md

 The Event Hubs have three listeners: Azure Data Explorer, geofence update function, and location update function.
 ADX writes all events to a table.
 The geofence update function checks if the new location puts the vehicle inside a geofence it wasn't already in, and fires an event through SignalR for it.
-The location update function updates the latest location for the vehicle in the SQL database and fires an event through SignalR.
+The location update function updates the latest location for the vehicle in Cosmos DB and fires an event through SignalR.

 The Vue front-end's files are deployed inside the Function App and it returns the index.html file when you hit the root of the Function App.
 The front-end then connects to the Function App for a SignalR connection, which gets forwarded to SignalR Service.